nerdCopter/IMUF_Binaries/README.md

 # IMUF Binaries
-Early binaries may require 4k/4k loops
+Early binaries may require 4k/4k loops.

+When using Marinus' `IMUF Updater.exe`, must un-check "Original HELIO Firmware" for these.
+When using ANY Helio release, must check-mark it.
+These .BIN are unencrypted, whereas HELIO's were encrypted.
+If flashed with innappropriate check-mark, then reboot FC and wait 5 full minutes for it to reconenct for re-flashing.

 ## Marinus Binaries
 - F3-V2.01-RC1a.bin